2023 Most Popular Special Education Master's Degree Schools in Tennessee

 Read full report on Special Education at Trevecca Nazarene University

-Out of the 16 schools in Tennessee that were part of this year’s ranking, East Tennessee State University landed the # 5 spot on the list.
-Located in the city of Johnson City, ETSU is a public college with a large student population.
+A rank of #5 on this year’s list means East Tennessee State University is a great place for special education students working on their master’s degree.
+Located in the small city of Johnson City, ETSU is a public school with a large student population.

 Women make up 80% of the special ed majors at the school.